 More than ever, we are adapting the way we live and changing our everyday habits to be more sustainable.
 Worries about climate change, water use and energy wastage are driving us to consider our impact on the environment and do our bit to live a greener lifestyle.

-Showers vs baths
+1. Showers vs. baths

 You probably already know that showers are less wasteful than baths.
 That’s true – a medium sized bath uses about 150 litres of water, but did you also know a ten-minute power shower has around the same usage?

-A simple water-saving change you can make to your showering habits is turning off the water while you lather up with soap.
+Another simple water-saving change you can make to your showering habits is turning off the water while you lather up with soap.

 Dual flush toilets